Lauterbrunnen house in the valley with traditional flower boxes and grass

 Luckily, delicious Swiss chocolate is just a buck apiece (and hiking is free, free, free!)

 How much does a trip to Switzerland cost?
 Unfortunately – a lot.
-It’s up there with Iceland as the most expensive country I’ve ever visited.
+It’s up there with Iceland and Norway as the most expensive countries I’ve ever visited.
+For me, I traveled to Switzerland on as much of a budget as I could and still spent way more than I thought I would!

-For families and couples traveling on a budget but not necessarily staying in hostels, I’d budget around $150-200 per day per adult including transportation, and maybe an extra $50 per day per kid if applicable.
+For families and couples traveling on a budget but not necessarily staying in hostels, I’d budget around $200 USD per day per adult including transportation, and maybe an extra $50 per day per kid if applicable.
 Kids 15 and under are included for free on your Swiss Travel Pass when traveling with a parent or guardian, and food for kids should cost less.

-Heads up if you’re traveling as a family with a youngster who needs a crib: hotels in Switzerland often charge an obscene sum — as much as $50 per hotel! — to rent a crib.
-My friends who traveled in Switzerland as a family recommend bringing a travel crib (they suggest the Phil & Teds travel crib) to save money.
+My family blogger friends who traveled in Switzerland as a family recommend bringing a travel crib (they suggest the Phil & Teds travel crib) to save money.
 Especially if you’re visiting several different places in Switzerland, all these fees can add up, so a travel crib can be a budget-saver.

 Step 5: Plan your activities